-The special 50th Anniversary Kennedy Half-Dollar Uncirculated Coin Set was created by the U.S. Mint to commemorate the fiftieth anniversary of the minting of the first Kennedy half-dollar in 1964.
-What makes the coins in this set different than the regular circulation strike 2014 Kennedy half dollars is that the dies used to create these coins were created from the original sculptures crafted by Gilroy Roberts in 1963.
-Over the last fifty years the relief of the coin has been lowered and has a more flattened appearance.
+The special 50th Anniversary Kennedy Half-Dollar Uncirculated Coin Set was created by the U.S. Mint to commemorate the 50th anniversary of the minting of the first Kennedy half-dollar in 1964.
+What makes the coins in this set different than the regular circulation strike 2014 Kennedy half-dollars is that the dies used to create these coins were created from the original sculptures crafted by Gilroy Roberts in 1963.
+Over the last 50 years, the relief of the coin has been lowered and has a more flattened appearance.
 The coins in this set are of a high relief that Roberts originally intended.

 Contents of the 50th Anniversary Kennedy Half-Dollar Set

 Each set contains two coins with an uncirculated finish, one from the U.S. Mint in Philadelphia, Pennsylvania ("P" mint mark) and another from the U.S. Mint facility in Denver, Colorado ("D" mint mark).
 The coins come packaged on a card and are encapsulated in a protective plastic holder.
 On the inside of the removable card is a picture of an original 1964 Kennedy half-dollar.
 The "50th Anniversary Kennedy Half-Dollar" logo is emblazoned on the front of the folder.
 The coins can be easily removed and added to your own collection portfolio.